Obarun/66/doc/frontend.md

     * Any valid number.

     This will create the file *notification-fd*.
 Once this file is created the service supports [readiness notification](https://skarnet.org/software/s6/notifywhenup.html).
 The value equals the number of the file descriptor that the service writes its readiness notification to.
 (For instance, it should be 1 if the daemon is [s6-ipcserverd](https://skarnet.org/software/s6/s6-ipcserverd.html) run with the -1 option.)
-When the service is started or restarted and this file is present and contains a valid descriptor number, [66-start](66-start.html) will wait for the notification from the service and broadcast its readiness, i.e. any `66-svctl -U` process will be triggered.
+When the service reseive signal and this file is present containing a valid descriptor number, [66](66.html) command will wait for the notification from the service and broadcast its readiness.

     ---

 - @timeout-finish

-    *Corresponds to the file timeout-finish of [s6](https://skarnet.org/software/s6) and [s6-rc](https://skarnet.org/software/s6-rc) programs*.
+    *Corresponds to the file timeout-finish of [s6](https://skarnet.org/software/s6) program* and used by service of type `classic`.

     mandatory : no